pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LINK/Noise occurs when using Spark LINK (especially with single-coil pickup guitar).md

-# Noise when using guitar (especially with single-coil pickup guitar)
+# Noise occurs when using Spark LINK (especially with single-coil pickup guitar)

 The noise you hear from the amp might be caused by the pickups themselves (especially with [single-coil pickups](https://www.sweetwater.com/insync/single-coil-pickup-noise/)).